This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Important: Always back up your WordPress site (files and data) before modifying any files or performing any upgrades or installations!

-If you don’t want to perform your own backups, then get help from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to back up your site yourself, then get professional WordPress help, or use a WordPress backup plugin.

 How To Fix WordPress Keeps Logging Out Problem